It is particularly popular with busy people because it saves you a lot of time.

 Tips to reduce cooking time

-Few people expect to spend hours in the kitchen while preparing meals.
-This is natural since the key incentive for preparing meals is to reduce cooking time.
+Few people expect to spend hours in the kitchen preparing meals.
+This is natural since the critical incentive for preparing meals reduces cooking time.

 The following methods will help speed up prep and cook times: